mixersoft/snappi-assets-picker/README.md

 ```
 options = {
 	pluck : [array of exif attributes], when this is not specified, then take every exif attributes
-	fromDate : start date with format "yyyy-MM-dd", when this is not specified, then ignore start date.
+	fromDate : start date with JSON date format in local-timezone, when this is not specified, then ignore start date.
-	toDate : end date with format "yyyy-MM-dd", when this is not specified, then ignore end date.
+	toDate : end date with JSON date format in local-timezone, when this is not specified, then ignore end date.
+}

+Caller can use the following function to get JSON string of date in local-timezone for fromDate and toDate
+   // get JSON string of date in local-timezone(not UTC)
+   function getJSONStringOfDate()
+   {
+	x = new Date();
+	x.setHours(x.getHours() - x.getTimezoneOffset() / 60);
+	return x.toJSON();
    }
 ```